Session of Christ Covenant Reformed Presbyterian Church (Originally published June 2017)

 From this brief survey it is clear that women, regardless of perceived talent, gifts, or opportunity, are not to enter into the teaching office of the Church.
 And, while men may enter into that office, not all do, and so the following comments concerning private, religious conversation apply to men who are not officers as well.
 We all, as members of the New Testament Church, are called to be those who operate in the realm of the Spirit, and not of the letter, when we apply ourselves to the prescriptions, statutes, and judgments of the Lord our God, and Christ as Head and King over His own house.
 (Psalm 2.6; 110.2; Colossians 1.18; Hebrews 3.6; See also 2 Corinthians 3.3) Hear the wise words of Dr. Patrick Fairbairn in this regard:

 “Hence arose a contrariety between Rabbinism, the system of the scribes, and Christianity, but which might equally be designated a contrariety to the true scope and spirit of the old covenant itself: the aim of each was substantially one, namely, to secure a state of things conformable to the revealed will of God; but the modes taken to accomplish it were essentially different, according to the diversity in the respective modes of contemplation.
-Christianity demanded conversion, Rabbinism satisfied itself with instruction; Christianity insisted on a state of mind, Rabbinism on legality; Christianity expected from the communication of the Holy Spirit the necessary enlightenment, in order to discern in all things the will of God, Rabbinism thought it must go into the minutest prescriptions to spew what was agreeable to the law; Christianity expected from the gift of the Holy Spirit the necessary power to fulfil the Divine will, Rabbinism conceived this fulfilment might be secured through church discipline.”[3]Patrick Fairbairn, The Revelation of Law in Scripture, Edinburgh; T&T Clark 1869, 369-370
+Christianity demanded conversion, Rabbinism satisfied itself with instruction; Christianity insisted on a state of mind, Rabbinism on legality; Christianity expected from the communication of the Holy Spirit the necessary enlightenment, in order to discern in all things the will of God, Rabbinism thought it must go into the minutest prescriptions to spew what was agreeable to the law; Christianity expected from the gift of the Holy Spirit the necessary power to fulfil the Divine will, Rabbinism conceived this fulfilment might be secured through church discipline.”3

 What this means is that the inclinations of the people of God are toward obedience, and toward remaining clear of evil—the commission of evil, the temptations to evil, the occasions of evil, and the appearances of evil.
 The ever popular, but sinful phrase, “I’d rather ask for forgiveness than for permission” reveals an attitude that we ought not to have as Christians, for every sin deserves God’s wrath and curse, and our desire to please our Father, and not to grieve Him, ought to outstrip any other desire we have.
 Accordingly, questions, actions, endeavors, and debates that “push the envelope” of Biblical propriety on this topic are not helpful, and are often generated from worldly, egalitarian influences popular in present culture, but not in keeping with Scripture.
 In the context of our discussion here, this means that those who are not officers in the Church should not desire to elevate themselves as unofficial teachers over others, where the responsibility of ecclesiastical teaching has been clearly manifested in Scripture as that which belongs to the Teachers and Elders of the Church.
 This desire has been, and continues to be, the source of much mischief in the Church.
 These “unofficial offices” —teacher, instructor, professor, counselor, trainer, etc. have obtruded themselves upon the “cure of souls” which is given by Christ to the teaching ministry of the Church.
 Well-meaning Christians have set themselves up as such leaders apart from, or often contrary to, the God-given structures of authority and responsibility in the Church and in the family.
 Beloved, this ought not to be, and it is an affront to the King of the Church, by implying that He has not laid down in His Word that which is necessary, and sufficient for her instruction, such that these other “unofficial offices” are necessary, or even desirable for His people.
 Your session understands, and affirms the rights of private judgment.
 However, there is no “right” publicly to espouse error.